 Zoning District Intent Desired Form New buildings are block scale, up to seven stories above grade and 80 feet in height, located close to the front property line, with active ground floor activities.
 The building mass steps down to 45 feet when located adjacent to an MUN neighborhood.
 Building mass along the street edge should be articulated with balconies and terraces and the building base should include human bur stories above it, located close to active frontages ding mass steps Streetscape and Public Realm ImprovementsActive streetscape providing continuity with adjacent areas.
 Commercial frontages such as shopfronts, arcades, or galleries; wide sidewalks; and street trees support interesting, safe, and comfortable walking environment.Range of tree-lined walk continue adjacent street p providing opportunities development to extend arcades, or galleries; wide battern while also s for future the street grid. ch as shopfronts, le sidewalks; and interesting, safe, environment, while nd forecourt may Parking Parking consists of on-site spaces located Parking consists of on-site either behind buildings or in above- or either behind buildings or underground parking structure.
-On-street underground parking structure public parking spaces are provided.
+On-street underground parking spaces are provided.
 Parking public parking spaces are provided.
-Parking spaces are provided public parking spaces are provided.
-Parking spaces are provided public parking spaces are provided.
-Parking spaces are provided public parking spaces are provided.
-Parking spaces are provided public parking spaces are provided.
-Parking spaces are provided public parking spaces are provided. or in above- or inctures.
+Parking public parking spaces are provided buildings or public parking spaces are provided.
+Parking public parking spaces are provided. or in above- or inctures.
 On-street General Use Buildings are occupied with ground floor retail, office, service, and other active uses along commercially viable corridors.
 Residential uses on the ground floor should provide appropriate frontage that ensures privacy to the units.
 Units should be accessed directly from the street.
 Upper floors and the floor area behind shopfronts are flexible for a wide variety of office, lodging, and housing uses. other active uses. round floor should age that ensures Jnits should be he street.
 Upper behind shopfronts variety of office,